 There are many ways to promote your products during the Lunar New Year.
 Some promotional campaigns may be more successful than others, so we’ve compiled a few popular methods to give you some ideas.

 Tencent was the first to popularise the idea of the e-hongbao or online red packet feature when they launched it on WeChat in 2014.
 Through this feature, people can send “lucky money” digitally to loved ones and friends, which can then be spent on the WeChat platform.
-A whopping 100 million users flocked to the platform when it first debuted to distribute “lucky money” within the Lunar New Year month, and Alibaba was quick to adapt their Alipay app to have a similar feature.
+A whopping 100 million users3 flocked to the platform when it first debuted to distribute “lucky money” within the Lunar New Year month, and Alibaba was quick to adapt4 their Alipay app to have a similar feature.

 On top of this, you could also offer seller coupons specific to your storefront in conjunction with the hongbao giving period.
 Depending on the platform and the site’s policies, customers could check out with both your merchant coupon and the platform’s e-hongbao to result in savings for your customers.

-Platforms like Qoo10 would typically launch campaigns 4 to 5 weeks before the Lunar New Year period because sales could slow down leading up to the actual Spring Festival holidays as customers may be spending that time travelling.
+Platforms like Qoo10 would typically launch campaigns 4 to 5 weeks before the Lunar New Year10 period because sales could slow down leading up to the actual Spring Festival holidays as customers may be spending that time travelling.
 With this in mind, you should also be pushing your campaign discounts early in order to capitalise on this.